Omnibus CLTs for Fr\'echet means and nonparametric inference on non-Euclidean spaces: Introduction

 where $\|x\|$ is the Euclidean norm on $E^N$ and $m(Q \circ J^{-1})$ is the usual Euclidean mean of the induced distribution $Q\circ J^{-1}$ on $E^N$.
 Thus the minimizer is unique if and only if the projection of the Euclidean mean on the image $J(M)$ of $M$ is unique, in which case it is called an \emph{extrinsic mean}.
-For Kendall's shape manifolds exact verifiable criteria for the uniqueness of this projection have been derived for good embeddings $J$ (See \cite{rabivic03}, \cite{rabivic05}, \cite{rabibook}).
-On the other hand, if $\rho_g$ is the geodesic distance on a Riemannian manifold $M$ with metric tensor $g$ having positive sectional curvature (in some region of $ M$), then conditions for uniqueness are known only for $Q$ with support in a relatively small geodesic ball (\cite{afsari11}, \cite{karcher}, \cite{kenws} ), which is too restrictive an assumption from the point of view of statistical applications.
-If, however, the sectional curvature is non-positive then the uniqueness always holds, provided the integral in \eqref{eq-frechetf} is finite.
-Indeed, this last statement holds for the more general \emph{geodesic spaces of non-positive curvature} (\cite{stu03}).
-There is little doubt that the minimizer is unique for most $Q$ on $M$ with positive curvature.
-But figuring out exactly which ones, or even finding a statistically satisfactory sufficiently large class of such $Q$ is a challenging open problem.
+On the other hand, if $\rho_g$ is the geodesic distance on a Riemannian manifold $M$ with metric tensor $g$ having positive sectional curvature (in some region of $ M$), then conditions for uniqueness are known only for $Q$ with support in a relatively small geodesic ball \cite{afsari11, karcher, kenws}, which is too restrictive an assumption from the point of view of statistical applications.
 If the Fr\'echet mean exists under $\rho_g$ it is called the \emph{intrinsic mean}.

-The \emph{sample Fr\'echet mean set} $C_{Q_n}$ and the \emph{sample Fr\'echet mean} $\mu_n$ are similarly defined by replacing $Q$ in \eqref{eq-frechetf} by the empirical $Q_n =n^{-1}\sum_{1\leq j\leq n}\delta_{x_j}$ based on i.i.d. observations $X_j$, $1\leq j\leq n$, with common distribution $Q$.
-The topological condition\emph{ closed bounded subsets of the metric spaces $M$ are compact} is proved in \cite{rabivic03} to be sufficient for relating $\mu_n$ to $\mu$, or $C_{Qn}$ to $C_Q$ , namely, \emph{for every $\gamma>0$ with probability one there exists $n(\gamma)$ depending on the sample point such that}

-In particular, if the Fr\'echet mean $\mu$ of $Q$ exists, then the sample Fr\'echet mean (or any measurable selection from the sample Fr\'echet mean set) converges almost surely to $\mu$.
-This elucidates and strengthens an earlier result of \cite{ziezold}.
-In many instances when $C_Q$ is not a singleton, the sample Fr\'echet mean set $C_{Q_n}$ is ( \cite{rabivic03}), illustrating the difficulty of making inference about $Q$ based on $\mu_n$.
-It may be pointed out that on a Riemannian manifold the topological condition underlined above is equivalent to the completeness of $M$ under $\rho_g$ (Hopf-Rinow Theorem) (\cite{docarmo}, pp. 146, 147).

-Assuming the Fr\'echet mean $\mu$ exists, the next task is to obtain the asymptotic distribution of $\mu_n$ around $\mu$.
-Such a distribution theory for extrinsic means, in the form of a central limit theorem, was given in \cite{rabivic03}; and for the intrinsic mean such a CLT is proved in \cite{rabivic05}.
-One may find such a CLT on certain stratified spaces in \cite{openbook13}, and \cite{barden13}.
-The main result in the present article is the derivation of a CLT from which the earlier results in the i.i.d. case follow.
-In addition to this synthesis, this new CLT also improves upon the CLT for intrinsic means first presented in \cite{rabivic05}.
+A complete characterization of uniqueness of \eqref{eq-frechetf} for $\rho=\rho_g$ on the circle $S^1$ for probabilities $Q$ with a continuous density (\cite{rabinotes}, \cite{rabibook}) indicates that the intrinsic mean exists broadly, without any support restrictions, if $Q$ has a smooth density.